 When the Moveworks bot detects a post and steps in, but the user finds the DM the bot sent with to resolve their issue to be unhelpful, the user can click on No, I need human help.
 The bot will then mark the user’s post with an❗emoji to indicate to agents the user still needs help.
 The emoji the bot uses to mark the user’s post is customizable.

-The Moveworks bot can also take a user’s post in a Channel Resolver-enabled channel and convert that post into a synced ticket that the bot can file on the half of the user in the IT service management (ITSM )system.
+The Moveworks bot can also take a user’s post in a Channel Resolver-enabled channel and convert that post into a synced ticket that the bot can file on behalf of the user in the IT service management (ITSM) system.

 A synced ticket is a ticket that is synced with the user’s initial post.
 This means that comments added to the ticket will appear in the chat thread the ticket originated from as replies.
 And replies posted to the user’s initial post will also appear as comments in the ITSM ticket.